 The graduate program consists of courses in astronomy and original research conducted under the guidance of a faculty advisor.
 During the first academic year, students generally concentrate on foundation coursework; a research area is usually chosen during the second year.
 Original research, the most important part of the graduate program, occupies much of the student’s time after the first year.

-Graduate students are supported through University Fellowships or Department of Astronomy teaching fellowships and research fellowships.
-The normal procedure is for students to receive a fellowship in the first year or two and to be supported with research fellowships when working closely with individual faculty members on their research.
+Graduate students are supported through University Fellowships or Department of Astronomy Teaching Fellowships and Research Fellowships.
+The normal procedure is for students to receive a Teaching or University Fellowship in the first year or two and to be supported with Research Fellowships when working closely with individual faculty members on their research.